dec03/Cryptography-App/cryptography app/readme.txt

 	References are provided within the code as comments, as well as text file licenses within the Encryption/Hashing folders in the functions folder from authors for some of the algorithms.

+	This was coded in matlab, so if you can't run it on another application, try to run it on matlab.